paulyang0125/E-MarketDataExplorer/docs/source/index.rst

 their marketing strategy for sale and promotion.

-It pulls data from the e-commerce sites, such as Shopee, Amazon and PPT to the CSV file and then user explore CSV files or can make use of our EDA command to auto-generate the EDA charts.
+It pulls data from the e-commerce sites, such as Shopee, Amazon and PPT to the CSV file and then user can explore CSV files or can make use of our EDA command to auto-generate the EDA charts.
 AS a result, marketing folks can easily know about trends and insights from data by looking at each chart.

-**E-Market Data Explorer** is the subset of another STP python module (now it's under construction). when it's done, marketing staffs can just use our toolbox to streamline the prior time-consuming processes of conducting STP by typing a few clicks.
+**E-Market Data Explorer** is the subset of another our development effort in STP python module (now it's under construction).
+When it's done, marketing staffs can just use our toolbox to streamline the prior time-consuming processes of conducting STP by typing a few clicks.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`get_started` section for further information, including how to :ref:`installation` the project.

 .. note::